Join me!

 • Type of bulb: true bulb

-• Flower color: purple or white
+• Flower colour: purple or white

 • Flowering period: April – May